-There are 5 hiking trails in the park.
+There are five hiking trails in the park.
 Each is well-marked and offers beautiful scenery.

 Whoever designed the system must be a card shark.
-The symbols are those found on common playing cards.
+The symbols are those found on standard playing cards.
 It is simple but clever.

 Maintaining your bearings in the desert is critical for survival.
-A park ranger told us that people occasionally get lost and cannot find their car.
+A park ranger told us that people occasionally get lost and need help finding their car.

-You can walk up and down the sand dunes freely without sticking to a trail.
-It is easy to lose your way.
-That is why the trails use the marker system.
+You can walk freely up and down the dunes without sticking to a path.
+However, it is easy to lose your way.
+That is why the trails have a marker system.

-I tend to worry about drinking a lot of water to later find there are no restroom facilities.
+I worry about drinking a lot of water and later need restroom facilities.
 This park has you covered.
-There are restrooms at the park entrance, in the picnic areas and near the trailheads.
+There are restrooms at the park entrance, picnic areas, and trailheads.